 There is no evidence of a historical Beowulf, but some characters, sites, and events in the poem can be historically verified.

-The following is the Strafford Riggs translation of 1933.
-Its language has been slightly modified for this on-line edition.
+The following is the Strafford Riggs prose translation of 1933.
+The language is slightly updated for this online version.